meteoinfo/MeteoInfoDoc/docs/introduction.rst

 Run MeteoInfoMap:
 -----------------

-On Windows paltform, you can launch MeteoInfoMap by double-clicking "MeteoInfoMap.exe" file, or by run the batch command file "mimap.bat".
-The batch command file with parameters will run a Jython script ("mimap.bat test.py").
+On Windows paltform, you can launch MeteoInfoMap by double-clicking ``MeteoInfoMap.exe`` file, or by run the batch command file ``mimap.bat``.

 On Linux/Unix platforms, you should run MeteoInfoMap from the shell command line; 'cd' into the directory where the above files are located and then type: